 Once you’re satisfied that you’re working with an honest, competent professional, invite him into your home and ask for a specific quotation in writing.
 A written quotation gives you the assurance that you know exactly what your job will cost – no surprises.

-By following these four recommendations, you’ll gain all the information you need to make an informed, intelligent decision.
-If you want a cheap surface carpet cleaning job, many companies in the phone book can help you.
+If you dispel the myths and misconceptions about carpet cleaning, and if you following the four carpet cleaning consumer guide recommendations, you will gain all the information you need to make an informed, intelligent decision.
+If you want a cheap surface carpet cleaning job, many companies in the phonebook can help you.
 Or you can rent a shampooer and do the job yourself.